MohanKrishnaGR/Infosys_Springboard_Text-Summarization/README.md

 - Trained the model using manual training loop and evaluation loop in PyTorch.
 Implemented in: `src/model.ipynb`
 - **Model Evaluation:** Source code:`src/evaluation.ipynb`
     - Obtained inconsistent results in inferencing.
+    - ROUGE1 (F-Measure) = 00.018
     - There's a suspected tensor error while training using method 1, which could be attributed to the inconsistency of the model's output.
+    - Rejected for the further deployment.
-    -  Dire need to implement alternative approach
+    - Dire need to implement alternative approach.

 ### Method 2 – Trainer Class Implementation
 - Utilized Trainer API from Hugging Face for optimized transformer model training.
 Implemented in: `src/bart.ipynb`